 Geetha now creates dresses inspired by traditional Indian clothing that are light and easy to wear.
 These dresses are handmade, with fabric coming either from Asia or Europe.

-Currently, 10% of proceeds go to Freeset to help rescued women in India.
+Currently, 10% of proceeds go to Fashion for Freedom to help rescued women both local and in India.
 The goal is to start a production company in Cincinnati and employ local survivors or women who are at risk of being a victim of human trafficking.

 GKM Design wants to give agency and beauty to women who have been told that they are worthless.